potatolain/nerdy-nights-mirror/README.md

 The data for the site is mainly populated by a scraper script written in nodejs.
 It creates a bunch of html files (named .php because I'm lazy) and some meta information in json files that is combined into a functional site using php.

-The scraper is in the `scraper` directory (what a shock).
+The scraper is in the `scraper` directory.
 Run it using `npm run scrape` then any updated data should be committed to github.
 Keep an eye on changing links; if a file is updated, _make sure it is still a valid file_ - it could be that the original source went down, and we were served some html/junk data!